 Who We Serve

-Last reviewed: 3/22/2023
+Last reviewed: 10/23/2023

-If you are enrolled in Columbia Health, you may make an appointment to see a provider in Medical Services or a clinician at Counseling and Psychological Services.
 Clinicians and other professional staff members can provide advice and help with many kinds of health issues, both serious and routine.
 We are happy to answer questions by phone or to meet with you to talk about more complex issues.
 Remember that we follow professional standards for protecting the confidentiality of students’ health information.
-Other sections of this website provide important information about the on-campus services provided through the Columbia Health program and the Columbia Student Health Insurance Plan.
+Other sections of this website provide important information about the on-campus services provided through Columbia Health and the Columbia Student Health Insurance Plan.

 We encourage you to become familiar with the health resources available to you both on-and off-campus.

-Once enrolled in Columbia Health, Teachers College students receive the same services provided for other Columbia students, with the exception of disability services.
+Teachers College students receive the same services provided for other Columbia students except for disability services.
 At Teachers College, these services are provided through the Office of Access and Services for Individuals With Disabilities.

 Jewish Theological Seminary students provide documentation of their compliance with immunization requirements to the JTS Office of the Registrar.

 Enrollment is coordinated by the Union Theological Seminary Office of Student Life.
-Once enrolled in the Columbia Health program, UTS students receive the same services provided for Columbia students, with the exception of disability services.
+Once enrolled in Columbia Health program, UTS students receive the same services provided for Columbia students, with the exception of disability services.
 At the seminary, these services are provided through the Office of Student Life.

 Students provide documentation of their compliance with immunization requirements to the seminary’s Office of Student Life in Room 108 of the administrative building.